ma-shamshiri/Human-Activity-Recognition/README.md

 <h2 id="results-and-discussion"> :mag: Results and Discussion</h2>

 <p align="justify">
-  The overall accuracy score of personal and impersonal models are shown in Table 3 and 4.
+  The overall accuracy score of personal and impersonal models are shown in the following tables.
 Some of the results we observed are similar to the results obtained by Weiss et.al and they are discussed below: <br>
 </p>
 <p align="justify">
 <ul>